argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 In the annotation view, on the right, you can find the questions to annotate.
 The annotation view in the bulk view is similar to the focus view.
 Each question has a title and the description (`i` icon), if available, and you will need to answer all the required questions marked with <span style="color:red; font-weight:bold;">*</span> to be able to submit the responses.
 However, suggestions are not available in the bulk view, so you will have to switch to the focus view if you need them.

 At the bottom of the annotation view, you can find the `Discard`, `Save as draft` and `Submit` buttons that will be enabled when at least one record is selected and, in the case of `Submit`, when all the required questions are annotated.
 To select specific records, you can click on the checkbox on the top left of each record.
 To select all records, you can click the checkbox in the bottom left of the preferences view.
 When discarded/saved as draft/submitted, **all the selected records** will change their status, so you can continue annotating the rest of the records.

-!!!
-Tip
-    Some specific situations in which you may want to use the bulk view are:

-    * Applying the same label to the results of a similarity search.
-    * Discarding all records in a specific language or that do not match a certain pattern or guidelines.
-    * Saving/submitting records with a suggestion score over a safe threshold.

 ### Custom record view